-war, deropiane i echnology developed to include the tollowing: the Plane Description .u Fighter Planes Enemies would fight each other in the air in Fighter Planes.
-At first, they fired hand- held pistols and even threw bricks at each other but later machine guns were attached to the front of the planes, making them more effective.
+Plane Description Fighter Planes Enemies would fight each other in the air in Fighter Planes.
+At first, they fired handheld pistols and even threw bricks at each other but later machine guns were attached to the front of the planes, making them more effective.
 These 'battles' were called 'dogfights.'
-War Bomber Planes These could be used to drop bombs on the enemy.
-At first, they could only drop small bombs that the pilots had to drop out of the side of the plane.
+Bomber Planes These could be used to drop bombs on the enemy.
+At first, they could only drop smal bombs that the pilots had to drop out of the side of the plane.
 However, by 1917, the Germans had developed the 'Gotha' bomber which could fly longer distances and effectively bomb enemy cities.
 Hundreds were killed in London and the British responded by developing the 'Handley Page' bomber and dropped bombs on German cities.
-Airships or Zeppelins Airships were used for reconnaissance and bombing.
-The German's developed 'Zeppelins' which were about 200m long and could carry 27 tons of bombs.
-They bombed British towns and killed 564 people.
-The use of Zeppelins declined when planes became more advanced and could easily shoot them down.
+Zeppelins which were about 200m long and could carry 27 tons o towns and killed 564 people.
+The use of Zeppelins declined when planes became more advanced and